christianklisch/servercheck/README.md

 ### Start KServerControl

 Switch to your install directory 'kservercontrol'.
-Start from commandline with:
+Start from commandline with (first make linux executeable with: chmod 775 ./bin/kservercontrol):
 ```
 # Linux
 $ sh ./bin/kservercontrol